Snowy Pass Stromatolite — Wyoming [226 g ~ 2.1 Ga] Lg

 - Composition: Carbonate minerals with fine-grained sediments

-- Appearance: Banded layers formed by microbial growth and sediment trapping
+- Appearance: Dynamic, natural, accentuated banded layers formed by microbial growth and sediment trapping

 - Education: Perfect for teaching about early life, the Great Oxidation Event, and atmospheric evolution.